 How Other Cultures Celebrate

-As it is a tradition that has been celebrated in Spain for many centuries, most Spanish-speaking countries in the West celebrate Three Kings Day.
-In Mexico, for example, a mile-long “Rosca de Reyes” cake is made to celebrate the holiday and over 200,000 people give it a try in Zocalo Square in Mexico City.
+As it is a tradition that has been celebrated in Spain for many centuries, most Spanish-speaking countries in the West also celebrate Three Kings Day.
+In Mexico, for example, a mile-long “Rosca de Reyes” cake is made to celebrate the holiday.
+More than 200,000 people give it a try in Zocalo Square in Mexico City.

+The fun isn't just limited to Spanish-speaking cultures.
 In Italy and Greece, the Epiphany is celebrated in different ways.
-In Italy, stockings are hung by doors.
+In Italy, stockings are hung by doors for the kings to put presents in.
 In Greece, swimming competitions have people dive into the water to reach crosses thrown in for retrieval, which represents the baptism of Jesus.

 In Germanic countries, like Switzerland, Austria, and Germany, Dreikonigstag is the word for "Three Kings Day."
 In Ireland, the day is known as Little Christmas.